 there are times when i read something, particularly something exceptionally brilliant, that i cannot help but wishing that i had written it. such is the case with most of Rilke's works. poetry, prose, it matters not, the sheer level of his brilliance always leaves me speechless. especially in the presence of words such as these...

-The Book of a Monastic Life, I, 7
+The Book of a Monastic Life, I, 7so much brilliance. so much insight. so much perfection.

 —Ranier Maria Rilke, from The Book of Hours: Love Poems to God